 So, who makes sure the property is worth the amount being paid?
 This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Campbell and Cress Appraisal Service, LLC will ensure, you as an interested party, are informed.

 Inspecting the subject property

 To determine the true status of the property, it's our duty to first complete a thorough inspection.
 We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly exist and are in the condition a reasonable person would expect them to be.
 To ensure the stated size of the property has not been misrepresented and illustrate the layout of the house, the inspection often requires creating a sketch of the floorplan.
 Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the house.

 After the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

-This is where the appraiser analyzes information on local building costs, the cost of labor and other elements to ascertain how much it would cost to replace the property being appraised.
-This estimate commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, we gather information on local building costs, the cost of labor and other factors to ascertain how much it would cost to build a property comparable to the one being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Valuation Using the Income Approach